TaoRuijie/Loss-Gated-Learning/README.md

 Every `test_step` epoches, system will be evaluated in Vox1_O set and print the EER.

 The result will be saved in `Stage1/exps/exp1/score.txt`.
-The model will saved in `Stage1/exps/exp1/model`
+The model will saved in `Stage1/exps/exp1/model`.
+I also provide the [model](https://drive.google.com/file/d/1GTKG04Hs0rr--SOUOYpu9ZTkBT2UZHQk/view?usp=sharing) that EER=7.36.

 In my case, I trained 50 epoches in one 3090 GPU.
 Each epoch takes 40 mins, the total training time is about 35 hours.

 ## Stage II: Classification Training (Baseline)